Azure/azure-workload-identity/docs/book/src/quick-start.md

    --value "Hello\!"
 ```

-## 4. Create an AAD application and grant permissions to access the secret
+## 4. Create an AAD application or user-assigned managed identity and grant permissions to access the secret

 <details>
 <summary>Azure Workload Identity CLI</summary>

+> NOTE: `azwi` currently only supports Azure AD Applications.
+If you want to use a user-assigned managed identity, skip this section and follow the steps in the Azure CLI section.

 ```bash
 azwi serviceaccount create phase app --aad-application-name "${APPLICATION_NAME}"